elaforge/karya/doc/examples.md

 ### text score

-There's a text-only score language, which is similar in concept to lilypond, though of course which much different capabilities.
+There's a text-only score language, which is similar in concept to lilypond, though of course with different capabilities.

 This uses the built-in incremental sampler: